 The new World Bank-administered Financial Intermediary Fund (FIF) may help to alleviate these concerns.

 “This is a game changing amount of money,” said Josh Lipsky.
-He was referring to both the combined effect of a new World Bank fund, and the announcement made the day before that the had approved a 35 billion euro loan, as part of he same fund.
+He was referring to both the combined effect of a new World Bank fund, and the announcement made the day before that the EU had approved a 35 billion euro loan, as part of he same fund.

 Lipsky told Reuters that “it’s the real resources on ground that can make a big difference.”